hpc-uk/archer-benchmarks/README.md

 # ARCHER Benchmarks

-This repository contains the links, source code, build instructions and results from the ARCHER benchmark suite.

 [ARCHER](http://www.archer.ac.uk) is the UK national supercomputing service hosted, supported and adminstered by [EPCC](http://www.epcc.ed.ac.uk) at the [University of Edinburgh](http://www.ed.ac.uk).